What is an End-Of-Life Doula AKA Life Transition Guide?

 Check out the upcoming workshops.

-Package Rates & Payment Options
+Contact Susan for Rates & Payment Options

 The Infinite Path services are prepaid via Zelle, PayPal or Venmo.
 If received in advance, personal checks are also accepted (made payable to Susan Luddy).
 PAY FOR SERVICES